savetheplatypi/savetheplatypi.github.io/index.md

 show_tile: false
 ---

-Ryan Weaver is formerly a Scener, Filmmaker, & Climate Activist.
+Is formerly a Scener, Filmmaker, & Climate Activist.
 Transitioning into a Mad (neuro) Scientist / data cruncher / programmer who wants to zap brains and bring the activity of enlightenment (Stream-Entry / Kenshō / sotāpanna) to the masses.